jaylenw/nota/Readme.md

 The above command will start Nota and MongoDB and begin running the tests.
 The command will then shutdown the containers that were spun up for testing.

-**Note:** After the tests are completed, run the following to remove the database related directory:

-`sudo rm -rf database_vol_dir/`

-See issue [#85](https://github.com/jaylenw/nota/issues/85).
-Please do the same from the host machine when testing / developing manually with Docker.

 #### Testing manually with Docker

 You will need to start the containers in interactive mode.